 On the other hand, the Project Management Institute Salary Survey established the average salary at $116,000 for a project manager with 5-10 team members.

 The moral of the story?
-While different websites have different salary ballpoints, they highlight how project management can be a six-figure career.
+While different websites have different salary ranges, they all generally highlight how project management can be a six-figure career.

 The Project Management Institute (PMI) is a US-based non-profit professional organization for project management and the issuer of internationally recognized project management certifications like the Project Management Professional (PMP) and others.
 The PMI has members in 213 countries and was founded in the 1960s.